 Here are five things you can do to ensure everyone is on the same page:

-If you are delegating a piece of work, think about where the person is and what they can realistically achieve.
+4. If you are delegating a piece of work, think about where the person is and what they can realistically achieve.
 I often hear managers talk about delegation as a homogenous thing, i.e you either delegate or you don’t, when it’s so much more nuanced than that.
 Linda Hill and Kent Lineback wrote about this in their book, Being the boss: Three imperatives for becoming a great leader when they talk about the three levels of delegation.
-Check out my sketchnote of this model at the bottom of this post.
 Naphtali Hoff also wrote a great piece about delegation.

 Did you find this post helpful?
 I’d love to know, so Tweet me, or drop me a note on LinkedIn.
 If you have any colleagues that you feel should read this, too, please share it with them.
 I’d really appreciate it.